-Intellectual Property and Licensing in New Zealand
+Intellectual Property Licensing Lawyers

 Intellectual Property (IP) is all about protecting the creations of the mind.
 This includes inventions, designs, brands, and artistic works.
 In New Zealand, the law helps creators keep control over their ideas and ensures they can benefit from them.